Ready for this DIY elemental diet for SIBO patients post?

 Around noon I had my first non-elemental substance.

-I started with liquids to ease my digestive system back into action.
+I started with liquids to ease my digestive tract back into action.
 And I continued with the elemental diet, but had a glass of celery juice first.
 It tasted incredible.
 I drank it slowly and thankfully felt fine by the end.

 Day 8: Elemental Diet